Ngāruawāhia: 21st century

-By April 2001, the damaged rail bridge was mended.

-In 2008, Ngāruawāhia set a world record for the largest haka and by 2010 the town had its own community news.

-In 2011, murals were installed for Ngāruawāhia's 150th anniversary in 2013 Ngaruawahia High School (which opened in 1963) celebrated its 50th anniversary in 2013.
+In 2008, Ngāruawāhia set a world record for the largest haka.
+By 2010 the town had its own community news.
+In 2011, murals were installed for Ngāruawāhia's 150th anniversary in 2013.

 In May 2016, Heather du Plessis-Allan (an NZME broadcaster) claimed that the "town is rotting".
 The broadcaster later accepted a challenge to visit the town and an article relating to the incident appeared on a Waikato Times front page.
 According to Waikato District Mayor Allan Sanson, du Plessis-Allan "really upset locals".
 In June 2016, local mayor Allan Sanson said du Plessis-Allan spent around three hours in the town, apologizing to residents.

-In 2019, the name of the town was officially gazetted as Ngāruawāhia.
+In 2019, the name of the town was officially gazetted as "Ngāruawāhia".